Lilys: Musical style

 The band's music has shifted style several times in its history.
 The early recordings, including debut album In The Presence of Nothing, were strongly influenced by My Bloody Valentine.
 They then moved through dream pop before settling on a new style that has been described as mod revival and a particularly strong influence from The Kinks, and other 1960s bands such as The Monkees and The Zombies leading to the 1996 album Better Can't Make Your Life Better, Later releases included elements of psychedelic rock and a return to their earlier shoegazing sound.
 The band have gained a reputation for sounding very similar to other artists and bands over the years, with Michael Sandlin of Pitchfork Media going as far as saying "You might say Lilys frontman Kurt Heasley is a world-class thief", but as one journalist put it "I know we're supposed to hate bands that sound too much like other bands, but the difference with the Lilys is that they do it so blatantly and so shamelessly that it's somehow rendered okay."

-Robert Christgau described the band's sound as "amplified watercolors".
+Rock critic Robert Christgau described the band's sound as "amplified watercolors".